 - A review of the state of the art in the three Themes of the Group.

 - Synthesis of the state of the art into a research question for each theme.

 - Public exhibition and symposium during London Design Festival 2018.

-The Scoping Project marked Phase 1 of the Burberry Material Futures Research Group, during which a comprehensive review was undertaken of state of the art in the three Themes of the group - Sustainable Future Materials, Sustainable Future Manufacturing, and Sustainable Future Consumer Experience.
+The Scoping Project marked Phase 1 of the Burberry Material Futures Research Group (BMFRG), during which a comprehensive review was undertaken of state of the art in the three Themes of the group - Sustainable Future Materials, Sustainable Future Manufacturing, and Sustainable Future Consumer Experience.
 The insights from the Scoping Project informed the development of the Group’s research directions and main research questions for Phase 2.